CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 ## 2. Downsample and Merge Replicates
 **NECESSARY MODULES/SOFTWARE: samtools/1.18**

 You may want to downsample and merge your replicates if you plan to generate one wiggle per condition.
-Downsampling ensures that your replicates contribution equally to the final sample wiggle once you merge the replicates.
+Downsampling ensures that your replicates contribute equally to the final sample wiggle once you merge the replicates.
 You may elect to not downsample and merge your replicates if you are interested in identifying potential batch effect or hope to study variation between replicates via the final wiggle tracks, or if you simply do not have replicates.

 ### If you elect to downsample and merge
 You will need to run the [run_downsample_merge_2_26_24.sh](run_downsample_merge_2_26_24.sh) script using the following input format, run this for each set of replicates you wish to downsample: